-(d) Each rider is allowed only two rerides for false starts or mishaps.
-Therefore, a rider is entitled to only three starts.
+(d) Each rider is allowed only one reride for false starts or mishaps.
+Therefore, a rider is entitled to only two starts in any given round.

-2J12.
+2J10.
 Mishaps.

 (a) Qualifying round: In the first half-lap, in the event of a mishap, recognized or otherwise, the race is stopped and restarted immediately.
 After the first half-lap the race shall not be stopped.
 A rider who suffers a recognized or unrecognized mishap shall be permitted to ride again at the end of the qualifying rounds (either alone or matched against another rider in the same situation).
-A rider may only be permitted to have two (2) starts in this round. (b) First round: In the event of a mishap in the first half-lap, the race shall be stopped and restarted immediately by both riders.
-After the first half-lap the race shall not be stopped.
-A rider who is the victim of a recognized or unrecognized mishap shall be permitted to ride again at the end of the quarterfinals or first round either alone or matched against another rider in the same situation.
-Their opponent shall continue to record a time.
 A rider may only be permitted to have two (2) starts in this round.
-If one rider catches the other, the overtaking rider must continue to establish a time.
-The rider caught shall leave the track as quickly as practicable.

-(c) Final: In the first half-lap, in the event of a mishap, recognized or otherwise, the race is stopped and restarted immediately.
+(b) Final: In the first half-lap, in the event of a mishap, recognized or otherwise, the race is stopped and restarted immediately.
 If a mishap recognized or unrecognized, occurs after the first half lap but before the last kilometer, the race will be stopped and restarted with both riders positioned relative to the last half-lap lines they crossed; the race leader will be on the line and the other rider a distance back of the line equivalent to the gap in seconds, given by

-$B = (G \times L) / (2 \times T)$ where;
+$B = (G \times L) / (2 \times T) \text{ where:}$